mdsummers/mdsummers.github.io/_posts/2015-08-16-simple-rpm-packaging.markdown

 * [CentOS Sources](http://wiki.centos.org/Sources)
 * Project-specific or DIY one-off build scripts.

-The first two of these options use some kind of notion of a lookaside cache.
+The first two of these options use the notion of a lookaside cache.
 This basically means putting binary or other non vcs-friendly files onto another server and simply referring to them.
 As far as I can tell, OBS bundles together source binaries rather than referring to them in a separate cache.
 However, given that all of the files for OBS are kept in a cloud system, there are some similarities to be drawn.

 Not everybody has the infrastructure for a dedicated Koji or lookaside cache.
-It's a lot of additional work for a sysadmin who wants to build some RPMs and has a lot of other things on their plate.
+It's also a lot of additional work for a sysadmin who wants to build some RPMs and has a lot of other things on their plate.

 The other end of the spectrum is the one-off <code>build.sh</code> style scripts.
 These are quick to put in place, but slow down development when the need comes for adding additional sources or other complexity (like gpg signing).